Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 The arm touch and talking over Harry

-Variety reported that in virtual and in-person meetings with Netflix partners, Meghan would "talk over or recast Prince Harry's thoughts, sometimes while he is mid-sentence," usually preceded by a touch to the arm or thigh.
+Variety reported that in virtual and in-person meetings, Meghan would "talk over or recast Prince Harry's thoughts, sometimes while he is mid-sentence," usually preceded by a touch to the arm or thigh.
 Harry called this "categorically false."
 The Sussex lawyer called it calculated to play into misogynistic characterisations.

 The Zoom disappearances

-Three sources told Variety that Meghan would "disappear for long periods during Zoom calls," and that Netflix teams would later be informed her absence was due to her being offended by something that was said.
-The Sussex lawyer countered that Meghan works from home, is the mother of young children aged four and six, and often encounters — as many parents who work from home do — children who enter the space.
+Three sources told Variety that Meghan would "disappear for long periods during Zoom calls," and that Netflix teams would later be informed her absence was due to being offended by something said.
+The Sussex lawyer countered that Meghan works from home, is the mother of young children, and often encounters — as many parents do — children who enter the workspace.

-If teams were regularly being informed that her absence was due to something they said, rather than to logistics, that is a specific kind of working dynamic — one that generates the kind of careful atmospheric management that exhausts creative teams over time.
+The parenting explanation is entirely plausible.
+However, the specific framing — that teams were informed the absence was offense-based rather than childcare-based — is what the claim asserts.
+If teams were regularly being told that her absence was due to something they said, rather than logistics, that is a specific kind of working dynamic that exhausts creative teams over time.

 Two sources told Variety that Sarandos had said he would not sit for a call with Meghan unless a lawyer was present.
 Netflix called this "absolutely inaccurate."
 The Sussex lawyer said it was "blatantly false" — and then, in the same letter, noted that Meghan "texts and speaks with Mr. Sarandos regularly, and has been to his home, sans lawyers."

-The phrase "sans lawyers" became the most discussed element of the entire story, and for good reason.
+The phrase "sans lawyers" became the most discussed element of the entire story.
 A formal legal letter filing a denial that lawyers were involved introduced exactly the dynamic it was denying.
 Formal legal responses are not how people address gossip about uncomplicated friendships.
-They are how people address gossip about situations that have legal stakes.
-The letter confirmed, inadvertently, that the situation had become complicated enough to require management.
+They are how people address situations that have legal stakes.
+The letter confirmed, inadvertently, that the situation had become complicated enough to require formal management.
 That confirmation did more damage than the original allegation.

 The Spare and Oprah coordination dispute